aisystant/docs/docs/en/systems-thinking-introduction/systems-levels-creation-chains-areas-of-interest/stages-of-immersion-in-systems-methodology-using-the-example-of-a-hammer.md

 title: Stages of Immersion in Systems Methodology Using the Example of a "Hammer"
 ---

+# Stages of Immersion in Systems Methodology Using the Example of a "Hammer"

 Let's explore the progress in learning systems thinking, continuing with our previous example of a hammer discussed in earlier sections.

 In student culture, there are jokes about how university students think, where seniors know more about life than freshmen.
 A similar dynamic is observed at Aisystant, with the instructor's question to a student: "Give an example of a physical object."
 Your answer to this question reflects the depth of your understanding of systems thinking.